MichaelCurrin/go-project-template/docs/installation.md

 ## Install project packages

-This step is actually _optional_ as packages will be installed on an initial run.
+This step is actually _optional_, as packages will be installed on an initial run.

 ```sh
 $ make install